neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/5-react.md

 </WithContracts>
 ```

+---

 ## FromStream

-`@neo-one/react` currently contains one export, the `FromStream` component. `FromStream` is a [render props](https://reactjs.org/docs/render-props.html) component that subscribes to the `Observable` returned from invoking the `createStream` prop.
+`@neo-one/react` contains one export, the `FromStream` component. `FromStream` is a [render props](https://reactjs.org/docs/render-props.html) component that subscribes to the `Observable` returned from invoking the `createStream` prop.
 It then passes the most recently emitted value to its children function:

 ```tsx
 <WithContracts>